Mellanox/network-operator/.github/ISSUE_TEMPLATE/new-release.md

         > git push ...
     ```
 - [ ] Add a link to the release in this issue
+- [ ] Verify new image is published to the registry
 - [ ] Close this issue

 ## Changelog